Mochaul/advpro-lab/tutorial-7/README.md

 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

 The biggest benefit of Functional programming is brevity, because code can be more concise.
 A functional program doesn't create an iterator variable to be the center of a loop, so this and other kinds of overhead are eliminated from your code.

+My experience using functional style is that it is really different from OOP where you use immutable data and use "Recursion" concept to iterate Collection Data.